jekeziem/perception-under-constraints-/README.md

 **How does AI perception fail when environmental and social realities challenge its assumptions?**

-This is both a technical and ethical inquiry, bridging robustness testing with lived experience and critical theory, demonstrating that real-world AI is never abstract—it interacts with identity, power, and opportunity.
+This inquiry is both technical and ethical, situating model robustness alongside questions of equity, representation, and accountability in AI deployment.

 ## Dataset Overview

-- **Total images:** 60
+- **Total images:** 60 retrieved from **fairface** & **utkfaces** database
   - 30 darker skin
   - 30 lighter skin